Problem: If you have cancer, you may be feeling too afraid or hopeless to make your best decisions.

 Problem: Medical professionals are paid to provide medical interventions.

 But many tools for healing are not medical.

 There’s a perceived conflict-of-interest going on here: if you get well naturally, the medical industry expects to earn less of your money.
 Take a lesson from history by watching Cancer: The Forbidden Cures.
-We live in a world where therapies are either promoted or smeared according to profitability.
+We live in a world where therapies are either aggressively promoted or aggressively smeared – according to profitability.
+Period.
 As a result, people who work within the medical industry are not necessarily well-positioned to discuss natural healing openly and honestly, despite having your best interest at heart.
 They may lack the proper knowledge, or may be putting their medical career at risk by doing so.
 Medical professionals tend to be brilliant, compassionate people- it’s just that every human system has limitations.

 Problem: Treatment options are evaluated in the context of research terms like “response rate” and “median survival time”.
 But these metrics don’t necessarily have any bearing on whether you’ll see personally meaningful benefit from a treatment.

-Solution: Have a talk with your doctor about what you expect to gain from treatment.
+Suggestion: Have a talk with your doctor about what you expect to gain from treatment.
 What does “success” look like to each person in the room?
 Make sure you’re completely on the same page.
 Don’t be afraid to ask for details.
 If you don’t like the answers you get, that’s okay.
 You can choose to move in another direction.

 The first plan somebody throws at you may be your best option- or not- and unless you ask some tough questions, you won’t know.

 Problem: People continue to make decisions from a place of ignorance and/or fear.

 Suggestion: Don’t let this be YOU.
 Gather all the necessary information, then start making the best possible decisions for your own well-being.